 How it spreads

-Eurasian watermilfoil is spread most commonly by inadvertent transport by boaters, however some waterbodies appear to have been infested by natural means (downstream transport or waterfowl).
+Eurasian watermilfoil is spread most commonly by inadvertent transport by boaters, however some waterbodies appear to have been infested by natural means (downstream transport).
 Milfoil can get tangled in boat propellers or become lodged in other areas of the boat or trailer.
 The most important thing you can do to prevent its spread is to always clean, drain, dispose, and dry your boat between lakes.

 What it looks like